vbakatov/snet-daemon/README.md

   see [logger configuration](./logger/README.md)

 * **max_message_size_in_mb** (optional; default: `4`) -
-  The default value set is to 4 (units are in MB ), this is used to configure the max size in MB of the message received by the Daemon.
+  The default value set is to 4 (units are in MB), this is used to configure the max size in MB of the message received by the Daemon.
-  In case of Large messages , it is recommended to use streaming than setting a very high value on this configuration.
+  In case of Large messages, it is recommended to use streaming than setting a very high value on this configuration.
   It is not recommended to set the value more than 4GB `Please make sure your grpc version > 1.25`